Areandy/RT/README.md

 Program runs with scene files, wich describes the **position** and **direction** of every element along with the **colors**, **textures**, **size** and **light sources**.
 You also can add **reflection** property to make a glossy looking surface (it goes from 0 beeing totaly difusse and 1 beeing complete mirror).

+Yot can use this figures: sphere, cone, culinder, plane and paraboloid.

 By cliking on the figure you may change it position by using the menu above.

 Program running on multy threads.